How to Clean your Glass Pipe

 The more often you use your glass (for legal purposes of course) the more important it becomes to maintain them clean and free of gunk.
-The big question is: "What is the most effective way to clean your glass?"
+The big question is: "What is the most effective way to clean your glass pipe?"
 Not only do dirty pieces smell bad, but they also look terrible for the true glass connoisseur.
 Tar and gunk take away from the true beauty of the glass and can have negative health consequences after repeated use.

 After thorough research and extensive testing, we have come up with a few easy-to-follow steps that will lead to a brand new looking piece.
 Before getting into the steps, you must first gather a few necessary ingredients and materials.

 What You'll Need

 - A sealable plastic bag

 - Table salt (sodium chloride) or Epsom salt (magnesium sulfate)